 Min Time Between Deliveringto 23 hours.

-Max Interactionsto 14 times, if you want the user to also interact with the message each day.
+Max Clicksto 14 times, if you want the user to also click the message each day.

-Combine this with the Time trigger to deliver your message at the same time daily over the course of two weeks but of course other triggers will work too.
+Combine this with the Time Signal to deliver your message at the same time daily over the course of two weeks but of course other signals will work too.

 The average character limit for a notification's title or content is: